TomNussbaumer/scratchpad/bash-fu-survival-guide.md

 ls -l / | awk '{print $1}' | head -3

 ## NOTE how the command for awk needs to be single-quoted, because $1 should
-## not substituted by its value by the shell itself!
+## not be substituted by the shell itself, but handed over intact to awk.

-## suppose you want to use a variable to control which column gets extracted:
+## suppose now you want to use a variable to control which column gets extracted
 COLUMN_NUMBER=2
 ls -l / | awk '{print $'$COLUMN_NUMBER'}' | head -3